yu-xin-luo/yu-xin-luo.github.io/_pages/about.md

 ## Job Market Paper
 **Sustainability-linked Loans and Financial Benefits**

-Using a sample of bank loans issued between 2016 and 2022, I find that firms issuing sustainability-linked loans (SLLs) experience credit rating upgrades and higher post-issuance equity returns relative to firms issuing conventional loans.
+Using a sample of bank loans, I find that firms issuing sustainability-linked loans (SLLs) experience credit rating upgrades and higher post-issuance equity returns relative to firms issuing conventional loans.
 Channel tests then indicate that these effects arise primarily through reduced financing costs rather than investor-demand (signaling) channels.
 To rationalize the findings, I develop a model in which firms choose between SLLs and conventional loans: SLLs offer lower coupons conditional on meeting sustainability targets but incur issuance/verification and compliance costs.
 The model shows that the financing-cost reduction alone is sufficient to generate the observed credit improvements and equity outperformance.

 Presented at: AFA 2026 PhD Poster (scheduled), BU Brownbag